stefaniabe/PrimaryParticipationGWAS/README.md

 ```
 fid ID1 ID2
 ```
 fid stands for family id.
 ID1 is the identifier for the offspring and ID2 is the identifier for the parent.
+It should be noted that the variances computed in step 3 in the parent-offspring protocol assume that the transmitted versus non-transmitted frequency differences of each pair are independent of each other.
+In the paper, we chose to include parent-offspring pairs for which the offspring did not have a participating sibling, and hence the same individual was only observed once among the pairs.

 7) MAF files containing information about MAF computed in the group of the parents (ID2 in file 6) for the SNPs that are in the vcf files and bim files.
 These should be tab separated, chromsome specific files named chr*.frq with the following header:
 ```